-- A. A declaration pursuant to 28 U.S.C. § 2201 that the Final Rule exceeds CMS's statutory authority under the Medicare Act, 42 US.C. § 13951, and is unenforceable to the extent it does so; - B. Preliminary and permanent injunctive relief (i) vacating and barring Defendants from enforcing the ultra vires changes made to the Hospital Outpatient Prospective Payment System and Ambulatory Surgical Payment System for Calendar Year 2019; (ii) requiring CMS to conform its payment policies and conduct to the requirements of the Medicare Act; and (iii) ordering that Defendants provide immediate payment of any amounts improperly withheld as a result of the unauthorized conduct described above.
+- A. A declaration pursuant to 28 U.S.C. § 2201 that the 2020 Final Rule exceeds CMS's statutory authority under the Medicare Act, 42 US.C. § 13951, and is unenforceable to the extent it does so; - B. Preliminary and permanent injunctive relief (i) vacating and barring Defendants from enforcing the ultra vires changes made to the Hospital Outpatient Prospective Payment System and Ambulatory Surgical Payment System for Calendar Year 2020; (ii) requiring CMS to conform its payment policies and conduct to the requirements of the Medicare Act; and (iii) ordering that Defendants provide immediate payment of any amounts improperly withheld as

-- C. An order awarding Plaintiffs their costs, expenses, and attorneys' fees incurred in these proceedings pursuant to 28 U.S.C. § 2412; and - D. Such other and further relief as the Court deems just and proper.
+- a result of the unauthorized conduct described above to Plaintiff-Hospitals and all affected members of the AHA and AAMC. - C. An order awarding Plaintiffs their costs, expenses, and attorneys' fees incurred in these proceedings pursuant to 28 U.S.C. § 2412; and - D. Such other and further relief as the Court deems just and proper.